rackerlabs/design-system/_component_design/simple-buttons.md

 For example, do not use primary buttons in a dashboard widget because it attracts too much attention and the user cannot settle and focus on a single widget.

-A primary button can exist in one of the following states: default, hover, pressed, or disabled
+A primary button can exist in one of the following states: default, hover, pressed, or disabled.

 {% endcolumn %}